jaypsingh/CSBasics/README.md

 - method overloading

 ### 17. String Interpolation:
-String Interpolation Loading concept is demostrated in the file **StringInterpolation.cs**.
+String Interpolation concept is demostrated in the file **StringInterpolation.cs**.
 This files demos the below concept:
 - string interpolation